esa/nanosat-mo-framework/docs/source/opssat/packaging.rst

 Getting the right files
 -----------------------
-In short, you will need to: clone a repository, change some configuration files, run maven to generate the folder structure, and zip that folder.
+In short, you will need to: clone a repository, change some configuration files, run maven to generate the directory structure, and zip that directory.
 So, let's jump into it!

 1. Clone the `NMF Mission OPS-SAT repository <https://github.com/esa/nmf-mission-ops-sat>`_.
 2. Checkout the ``dev`` branch to get the latest version.
-3. Open the ``pom.xml`` file in the ``opssat-package`` folder.
+3. Open the ``pom.xml`` file in the ``opssat-package`` directory.
 4. In the exp profile, edit your experimenter ID ``expId``, ``expApid`` (typically equals to sum of ``expId + 1024``), and the Maven information for your app.
 Make sure that ``expVersion`` matches the version defined in your app's POM.

 .. code-block:: xml